rhinobase/raftyui/apps/docs/app/docs/customizations/page.md

 - Blue for Information
 - Red for Error

-But if you wish to override them, you can use `isBarebone` prop in the components through which you can apply your custom styling
+But if you wish to override them, you can use `isUnstyled` prop in the components through which you can apply your custom styling
 {% /callout %}

 ```jsx